 Preparing for twins on a budget can be quite challenging.
 However, we are here to assist you in making the best of your available resources to set up a warm, welcoming environment for your children.
 Are you bothered by the thought of affordability of twins?
-We’d suggest you allocate most of this money in getting the best medical help and support.
+We would suggest you allocate most of this money in getting the best medical help and support.
 Antenatal care is highly important for twin-mothers.
 You must undergo frequent scans and tests.
 Regular monitoring gives great comfort and peace of mind.
-This will, however, be as prescribed by your gynaecologist.
+These will, however, be as prescribed by your gynaecologist.
 Prefer to approach a team of obstetrician/gynaecologist, paediatrician and sonographers who have handled many cases of multiple pregnancies earlier.
 Do your research.

 2. Join Classes

 Enrol for antenatal and childbirth classes.
 These will help you prepare for pregnancy and childbirth.

 Get healthy advice on your diet, preferably by a dietician.
 Some things to keep in mind are to consume sufficient proteins that will enable weight gain and provide for all the extra nutrition your babies need.
 Avoid food containing fatty acids and sugars.
 Try to consume foods that burn longer and provide long-term nourishment such as whole-grain bread and lots and lots of vegetables.
 Also, prioritise intake of food rich in iron, such as leafy vegetables and beetroot, and avoid a high intake of vitamin A.